huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers
 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan and Hong Zou.
 Revision Requested at ***Journal of Population Economics***.

-**Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Haotian Zhang, Wei Zheng.
+**Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Hai Huang, Haotian Zhang, Wei Zheng.
 Revision Requested at ***Journal of Development Economics***.

 **Property Rights for the Aging Population: Labor and Welfare Responses to Land Reform in China.** with Xiaoyan Lei, Shuang Qiu, Yuqi Ta.
 Revision Requested at ***Journal of Labor Economics***.